 How do we adjust along the way?
 We are nimble enough to evaluate problem areas and make changes.
-One adjustment from the current plan to the 2023-2027 plan relates to housing.
+One adjustment from the previous long-range plan to the 2023-2027 plan relates to housing.
 Previously our goal was to partner with outside agencies and residents to increase the number of owner-occupied homes.
-However, we have learned what our families need are affordable, income-based rentals with at least three bedrooms.
+However, we have learned what our families need are affordable, income-based rentals with enough bedrooms for their family size.
 We have begun implementing plans to renovate/build housing units for those underhoused and cost burdened so families are made stable and are contributing to a healthy, growing, mixed-income community.
+Our goal is to plan and build as many affordable, high-quality housing units as possible, for as long as we're able, in areas with limited inventory.
+Our definition of "affordable" means no more than 30% of a household's net income is allocated to housing costs (including utilities).

 One big risk is being unable to fund our vision.
 We cannot control the economy or donors.
 We can only communicate our vision to donors and ask them to join in the transformation of this neighborhood through giving, volunteering, and prayer.
+The need for operational funding continues to rise as we expand our efforts to serve more families with wraparound services.
+This isn't a sign that we need less support-it's a sign that we need more to meet the growing demand and ensure long-term success.